sbond75/backupMyIPhone/README.md

 		  - `./backupMyIPhone.sh '' 1 0 0 'YourDeviceUDIDHere'`
 	  2. Or: to backup immediately once if it can connect and also repeating every day -- dry run:
 		  - `./backupMyIPhone.sh '' 1 0 1 'YourDeviceUDIDHere'`
+	  3. Or: to backup via USB instead (it will start usbmuxd as root with sudo):
+		  - `./backupMyIPhone.sh "" 1 0 0 'YourDeviceUDIDHere' 0 1
 3. Run `./ibackup.sh` (with additional arguments like the above) for as many users as needed to make the backup daemons for each user.
 (They should all end up sharing the same usbmuxd instance.)

 ## Tools